 The 2005 Chevy Trailblazers had a towing capacity that ranged from 4,800 pounds and went all the way up to 7,000 pounds, 200 pounds more than the 2006 models.

-Again, I noticed that the EXT Trailblazers had a slightly lower towing capacity than the non-EXT models of about 300 pounds.
-If you had the V8 engine equipped, then the 4WD models also had lower towing numbers of 200-500 pounds, depending on the axle ratio.
+Again, I noticed that the EXT Trailblazers had a slightly lower capacity than the non-EXT models of about 300 pounds.
+If you had the V8 engine equipped, then the 4WD models also had lower tow numbers of around 200-500 pounds, compared to the 2WD models and was also dependent upon on the axle ratio.

-The 2004 Chevy Trailblazers had similar towing specs to the '05 model years but some of the capacities were a little different, slightly less in most cases.
+The 2004 Chevy Trailblazers had similar capacity specs to the '05 model years but some of the capacities were a little different, slightly less in most cases.

 The towing capacity for the 2004 Chevy Trailblazers ranged from 4,800-6,800 pounds, very close to the '05 models.

-Again, the 2003 model Trailblazers had slightly different towing specs than the '04 and 05 models and is why I posted them in another separate category.
+Again, the 2003 model Trailblazers had slightly different ratings than the '04 and 05 models and is why I posted them in another separate category.

 The towing capacity for the 2003 model year Chevy Trailblazers had a slightly higher 4,800-7,200 pound range, higher than any other model years in on this page.

-The towing chart for the 2002 Trailblazers were much simpler and did not mention the engine equipped but instead divided the towing numbers into 2WD and 4WD models.
+The chart for the 2002 Trailblazers were much simpler and did not mention the engine equipped but instead divided the tow numbers into 2WD and 4WD models.

 The towing capacity range for the 2002 Chevy Trailblazers ranged from 5,200 pounds and went up to 6,400 pounds, similar to the 2007-2009 models listed.